Layout Image

 Sunday, October 25th, 2009

 I have done numerous tutorials over the year in the club pointing out that using a key generator, or a software crack to make illegal use of software is just plain stupid.
 Firstly a person using these illegal tools are leaving themselves open to legal action.
 There is no doubt they are breaking the law.
-Secondly key generators and software cracks are almost always infected with malware of some sort. etc., a virus, or rootkit.
-Rootkits are so stealthy that they can’t be detected by most anti-virus programs.
+Secondly, key generators and software cracks are very likely to be infected with a virus, or rootkit.
+Rootkits are far more stealthy than your average virus.

-This sort of malicious software can place keyboard loggers onto a computer, and record all the persons user names and passwords for banking, email, social networking sites and ISP accounts.
-These malicious tools can also be used to pinch confidential information that is stored on the computer.
+This sort of malicious software can place keyboard loggers onto a computer, and record all the person's user names and passwords for banking, email, social networking sites and ISP accounts.
+These malicious tools can also be used to steal confidential information that is stored on the computer.

-This is one of the reason so many machines were compromised by the Downup virus.
+This is one of the reasons so many machines were compromised by the Downup virus.
 These Windows machines did not have the latest Windows patches on them.
-One because people did not install Windows updates regularly or they were using an illegal version.
-They probably have seen themselves as being smart using the illegal version to save themselves a couple of hundred dollars, but if they are doing any logging into financial sites, or have important information on the computer the bad guys probably have recorded it.
+One, because people did not install Windows updates regularly, or they were using an illegal version.
+They probably have seen themselves as being smart using the illegal version to save themselves a couple of hundred dollars, but if they are doing any logging into financial sites, or have important information on the computer, the bad guys probably have recorded it.

 If the commercial software does the job better than anything else, buy it, or alternatively look for a free legal software program that can do the job.
 There is just so much free legal software available that can do just about any job you could possibly need.